gaoryrt/gelerator/README.md

 **`attr`**
 **Type:** `String` | `Object`
 If `String` were given, it'll be tag's `className`.
 Otherwise, generate `Object` as the tag's attributes.
+Especially, object key start with `$` would turn into `data-` attribute.
+For `style` key, both string and object are available.

 **`tag`**
 **Type:** `String`